ivanlee0210/my-first-MD/README.md

 <img src="/image/goodbad.png" width="60%">

-*This document outlines some examples of good chatbots and bad chatbots, and outlines key differences between a good chatbot and a bad one.*
+*This document provides a comprehensive analysis of chatbot quality.
+It defines what chatbots are, explains the characteristics that distinguish good and bad chatbots, and presents real-world examples of each type.
+The document also includes a detailed comparison table highlighting key differences between effective and ineffective chatbot implementations.*

 ---